-When it comes to long term storage of dairy produces freezing butter, milk, eggs, and cottage cheese are all great options to help you take advantage of sales.
+When it comes to long-term storage of dairy produces freezing butter, milk, eggs, and cottage cheese are all great options to help you take advantage of sales.
 As you find deals stock up and freeze these staples to help feed your family as the prices of items rise sharply with the political and weather issues affecting the prices.
-Whether you fond a killer deal on cottage cheese or make it yourself odds are you have thought a time or two “Can You Freeze Cream Cheese?”
+Whether you found a killer deal on cottage cheese or make it yourself odds are you have thought a time or two “Can You Freeze Cream Cheese?”

 Can you freeze cottage cheese?

 The good news is yes you can freeze cottage cheese.
 This allows you to take advantage of a good deal or make a large batch of your won when the milk is on sale.
 Like freezing cream cheese you can extend the life of cottage cheese by up to 6 months when you freeze it.
 The texture will change a bit but will still be usable for eating and cooking.